ashessin/ashessin.github.io/_pages/blog.md

 classes: wide
 ---

-Sample document listing for the collection `_blog`.
+Sample document listing for the collection `_posts`.